junkpiano/efk-docker/README.md

 Even if you are not sure of kubernetes, no worry.
 Rancher takes care of necessary CLI tools as well.
 It creates `~/.rd` and adds it to your PATH automatically under the hood.
 What you need here is `docker` and `docker-compose`.

-Here is the updated Yaml configuration for docker.
-I modified some parts so that you don't need extra steps.

 Let's start docker, and see what is happening on http://localhost:5601.

 ```console